Ah, the question of whether or not it’s even worth it to become a translator.

 So why would someone go through all the study, testing, and work to be accepted into a university translation program, and then not have anything to do with translation upon graduation?

-Why Expectations for Translators are Off Base
+Why Translator Expectations Are Off Base

 What that professor was informing of us that day as we dreamed of becoming world-renowned translators was that many people do not understand the value that translators have.